 RELATED: 5 Tips for Organizing Your Business Finances

 As you evaluate the areas of your business that need improvement, don’t neglect your website.
-These days, 64 percent of small businesses have their own websites, and if yours isn’t up to snuff, you might be missing out on invaluable opportunities to grow your company.
+These days, most small businesses have their own websites, and if yours isn’t up to snuff, you might be missing out on invaluable opportunities to grow your company.
+And this isn’t just updating photos and your company description.
 Along with clicking links to make sure they’re all working, check phone numbers and email addresses and be sure your contact forms function appropriately.
 Searchers are unlikely to stay very long on a site full of dead links and slow-loading images.

 If you don’t yet have or want a new website, our business website service is easy to use and gives you lots of options.